How Many Types of Bipolar Disorder Are There?

 Bipolar disorder is a mental health disorder that can cause extreme changes in mood, thinking, and behavior.
 Someone with bipolar disorder will shift from periods of mania (highs) to periods of depression (lows).
 These intense mood episodes can last for days or even weeks in some cases.

-When someone experiences a manic episode, they can become active and energized, sometimes with painful or embarrassing consequences like spending too much money or engaging in regrettable behavior, shares Harvard Health Publishing.
+When someone experiences a manic episode, they can become active and energized, sometimes with painful or embarrassing consequences like spending too much money or engaging in regrettable behavior (such as bipolar hypersexuality), shares Harvard Health Publishing.
 They may also be more easily irritated, less aware of the consequences of their actions, and struggle with sleeping normally.

 Sometimes occurring more often than mania, a depressive episode is usually a more severe, debilitating form of depression.
 During these episodes, someone may have very low energy, as well as struggle with intense feelings of sadness, hopelessness, and guilt.
 It can be easy to struggle with concentrating, making decisions, or even getting out of bed, which impacts personal and work responsibilities.
 For some people, these depressive episodes can last two weeks or more.